If I attend a Staff Council meeting, where should I sit?

-You can contact the CIO, Bob Finnerty, who will coordinate with University News to distribute an announcement and arrange to have the RIT flag lowered.
+You can contact the Chief Communications Officer Bob Finnerty (Marketing & Communications), who will coordinate with University Communications to distribute an announcement and arrange to have the RIT flag lowered.

 Response from Renee Brownstein, Associate Director, Human Resources – Benefits: While the motivations of people who ask about this are well-intentioned, this type of program is very unusual among employers for good reasons.
 The reasons fall into the categories of legal and tax concerns and employee relations.

 One example of a legal concern is that the program would have to ensure it is non-discriminatory in practice under a variety of statutes.
 That may sound easy, but is very difficult to ensure.
 Another consideration is how the money is treated for tax purposes.
 If the program does not meet the strict criteria established by the Internal Revenue Service to qualify for favorable tax treatment, then the donor of the paid time off may end up with taxable income for the time he or she gave away.
 Something intended to be a positive could be fraught with negative implications depending on these things.

 Another issue is that employees are paid different amounts.
 So one employee who may have unused sick or vacation time may be paid $25,000 a year and another employee who may want additional days may be paid $50,000 a year.
 So the liability for the paid time is doubled.